 It is a common view that those in a UK Final Salary Scheme should not transfer their pension to any other type of scheme.
-Mike, a 46 year old immigrant from the UK came to see Saturn adviser Steve Baker to explore his transfer options thoroughly before making a decision.
+Mike, a 46 year old immigrant from the UK came to see a Saturn adviser to explore his transfer options thoroughly before making a decision.

-Mike immigrated to New Zealand three years ago and although he is single, has two financially dependent children, Brad aged 19 and Jennifer aged 17.
-Mike is settled and happy living in New Zealand and has no intention of returning to live in the UK.
-His NZ tax rate is 33%.
+Mike immigrated to New Zealand with his children, Brad now aged 19, and Jennifer now aged 17.
+Mike has settled in New Zealand and has no intention of returning to live in the UK.

-Working with Steve, Mike set out to refine his goals and his ideal scenario with regards to the pension transfer:
+Working with his adviser, Mike set out to refine his goals and his ideal scenario with regards to a potential pension transfer:

-In addition to Mike’s main goals Steve discussed some other issues regarding the pension transfer.
+In addition to Mike’s main goals the following issues were explored.

-Index linked benefits: The UK scheme offers Mike an income that is linked to the rate of inflation in the UK.
-As Mike will retire in NZ he wants his pension fund to take account of NZ inflation not be linked to an economy overseas (which may see him lose money in real terms).
+The UK scheme offers Mike an income that is linked to the rate of inflation in the UK.
+As Mike will retire in NZ he may prefer his pension fund to be more aligned with the New Zealand economy.

-Foreign Exchange Risk: Transferring his pension to New Zealand insulates Mike’s monthly income from currency fluctuations.
-If income is paid from the UK it will vary each month along with the exchange rate.
+Transferring his pension to New Zealand may help to insulate Mike’s pension from currency fluctuations.
+If Mike draws an income in New Zealand from his UK Scheme his income will vary from month to month depending on the current exchange rate.

-* Registered Overseas Pension Scheme, approved by Her Majesty’s Revenue and Customs (HMRC)
+* Recognised Overseas Pension Scheme, approved by Her Majesty’s Revenue and Customs (HMRC)